Conflict-Affected and High-Risk Areas (CAHRA)

 EU Council Drafts Implementing Regulation To Add Nine Individuals To Ukraine Sanctions List

-The EU Council has proposed adding nine Russian military officers to the Ukraine sanctions list (Regulation (EU) No 269/2014) for alleged war crimes.
-Businesses must immediately update screening protocols to mitigate legal and reputational risks and ensure compliance with evolving human rights due diligence requirements.
+The EU Council proposed adding nine Russian military officers to the Ukraine sanctions list in March 2026 for alleged war crimes and human rights violations.
+Organizations must update restricted party screening protocols to mitigate legal and reputational risks associated with evolving conflict-related sanctions.

 UK Updates Central African Republic Sanctions Guidance Following 2025 Amendment Regulations